 How do they spend this tutoring money?:

-The tutoring money goes into my general bank account and it is utilised to do activities with my husband and daughter.
+The tutoring money goes into my general bank account and it is utilized to do activities with my husband and daughter.

 What do you love about it:

 I absolutely love working with the students!
 It is a joy to see them light up when they understand a topic on which they have been struggling.